DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * latestTraffickedCreativeId `string`: Latest Studio trafficked creative ID associated with rich media and VPAID creatives.
 This is a read-only field.
 Applicable to the following creative types: all RICH_MEDIA, and all VPAID.
   * name `string`: Name of the creative.
 This is a required field and must be less than 256 characters long.
 Applicable to all creative types.
   * overrideCss `string`: Override CSS value for rich media creatives.
 Applicable to the following creative types: all RICH_MEDIA.
+  * politeLoadAssetId `string`: The asset ID of the polite load image asset.
+Applicable to the creative type: DISPLAY.
   * progressOffset [VideoOffset](#videooffset)
   * redirectUrl `string`: URL of hosted image or hosted video or another ad tag.
 For INSTREAM_VIDEO_REDIRECT creatives this is the in-stream video redirect URL.
 The standard for a VAST (Video Ad Serving Template) ad response allows for a redirect link to another VAST 2.0 or 3.0 call.
 This is a required field when applicable.
 Applicable to the following creative types: DISPLAY_REDIRECT, INTERNAL_REDIRECT, INTERSTITIAL_INTERNAL_REDIRECT, and INSTREAM_VIDEO_REDIRECT
   * renderingId `string`: ID of current rendering version.
 This is a read-only field.
 Applicable to all creative types.